phwitti/gomori-rules/README.md

 <p align="center">
   <img src="07_activating_face_cards.svg" alt="Figure 7: The Jack turns horizonally and vertically, the Queen diagonally.
 Already turned face-down cards are not turned face-up again." />
+  <p align="center"><i>Figure 7: The Jack turns horizonally and vertically, the Queen diagonally.
+Already turned face-down cards are not turned face-up again.</i></p>
 </p>

 - The Jacks: All face-up cards lying horizontally and vertically next to the jack are turned face-down